 So what do we do?
 As I’ve hinted at, we must let the Bible shape our moral pattern of reasoning.
 I wish to emphasize pattern of reasoning.
 The last thing we want to do, as has been done in some evangelical circles, is pickpocket individual verses here and there from the bible so we can impose our predisposed notions of what is morality right or wrong on others.
 Instead, we must listen to what God’s Word has to say to us in humility, yet applying our mental capacities fully to the patterns of what God has to say about the created order that He has redeemed and promised to bring to a wonderful conclusion one day.

 Now, just because we, as Christians, can turn to a common source for understanding our moral dilemmas, that doesn’t mean we all naturally come to the same conclusions.
-The evidence in our own church shows this is clearly not the case.
+The evidence in my own Anglican church shows this is clearly not the case.
 As the crucifixion of Jesus teaches us, we are frail human beings who always struggle between letting God be God in our lives instead of being our own gods.
 So what hope do we have in coming to any consensus on any moral matters?
 That’s where the Resurrection comes in.
 If Jesus is Lord, as His Resurrection claims, then no one may lord one’s interpretation of the Bible over anyone else’s.
 That is not to say, one cannot hold onto a particular point of view.
 But we must always graciously accept our differences while seeking common ground.

 What does this look like in the life of the Church?
 A church should be a place where people feel free and comfortable to disagree with one another.
 For example, people should feel free to disagree with what is said in a sermon and able to worship with others who don’t hold the same moral views.
 But if that is to happen, let’s take care not to take offense at someone who disagrees with us.
 For remember we’re all brothers and sisters in Christ.
 This is the force behind what Paul says in Galatians 6.1-2: if anyone is detected in a transgression (or with a different opinion!), you who have received the Spirit should restore such a one in a spirit of gentleness. … Bear one another’s burdens and in this way you fulfill the law of Christ.
 Is this easy to do?
 No. It can be hard especially if the other person is not as gentle about your differences of opinion as you are with theirs.
 But that’s why the Resurrection of Christ is so important for us as God’s people.
 Now that He has risen from the dead, Jesus did so not just so we can be free of sin and death, but also so we can live the humble, kind, patient and generous way of the Cross Christ lived.